-This report is the Copyright of Defra and has been prepared by AEA Technology plc under contract to Defra.
-The contents of this report may not be reproduced in whole or in part, nor passed to any organisation or person without the specific prior written permission of Defra.
-AEA Technology plc accepts no liability whatsoever to any third party for any loss or damage arising from any interpretation or use of the information contained in this report, or reliance on any views expressed therein.
+This report is the Copyright of the Department for Environment, Food and Rural Affairs and has been prepared by Ricardo-AEA Ltd under contract to the Department for Environment, Food and Rural Affairs.
+The contents of this report may not be reproduced in whole or in part, nor passed to any organisation or person without the specific prior written permission of the Department for Environment, Food and Rural Affairs.
+Ricardo-AEA Ltd accepts no liability whatsoever to any third party for any loss or damage arising from any interpretation or use of the information contained in this report, or reliance on any views expressed therein.

-AEA reference:
+Ricardo-AEA reference: